MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/codecop-aa0231-donotusestrsubstnoinerrormessage.md

 ---
-title: "Do not have identifiers with quotes in the name." ms.author: SusanneWindfeldPedersen ms.custom: na ms.date: 01/21/2020
+title: "StrSubstNo or string concatenation must not be used as a parameter in the Error method." ms.author: SusanneWindfeldPedersen ms.custom: na ms.date: 01/21/2020